AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/how-to-include-bookmap-toc-in-pdf-publishing.md

 ---
 title: TOC (Table of Contents) publishing using NativePDF
 description: Publishing TOC and other booklist for your dita bookmap using NativePDF
 feature: Native PDF Output
-author : Pulkit Nagpal(punagpal)
+author: Pulkit Nagpal(punagpal)
 role: User, Admin
+exl-id: c551f0a8-f973-4c5a-bd34-f52890a91342
 ---
 # Generate Bookmap's TOC in PDF publishing